uimaxbai/colorguess-solver/README.md

 ## Use

-Place this inside a new TamperMonkey, GreaseMonkey or UserScript script and enjoy.
+Place this inside a new TamperMonkey, GreaseMonkey or UserScript script, go to [here](https://werdl.github.io/colorguess/), and enjoy the colour show.

+*(Warning: lots of flashing lights!)*

 ## Benchmark